-If working on big Kontakt projects with heavy macros or code segments inside the on init you may get confronted with the “parser stack overflow” error.
+If working on big Kontakt projects with large code segments inside the on init you may get confronted with the “parser stack overflow” error.
 This simple workaround shows how to avoid this error.

 So if we get the parser stack overflow error we can simply wrap some of our code parts inside an if clause which is always true.
 By this we put our code one hierarchy down.
 Like so:

 on init // lots of code in the top level hierarchy if (1=1) //even more code in the second level hierarchy (+ 996 lines) end if if (1=1) // another code block in the second level hierarchy (+996 lines) end if end on